 Computer Speakers Buyer’s Guide

 Fortunately, whether you’re looking to listen to Spotify through your computer, stream music, or play games, you don’t have to alter your strategy too much when shopping for computer speakers.
 The biggest consideration is finding the balance between sound quality and performance at higher decibels while still keeping within your price range.
-Below, we’ll help you understand how the measurements for the key specs work and answer some common questions we hear from customers shopping for speakers for computer use.
+Below, we’ll help you understand how the measurements for the key specs work and answer some common questions we hear from customers shopping for speakers for computers.

 Frequency response is one of the most frequently touted features from speaker manufacturers, but it’s also one of the most misunderstood.
 The frequency response range that’s audible to humans is between 20 and 20,000 Hz.
 If you want the best performance, you’ll want speakers that offer at least that.
 A higher minimum will cause your bass to suffer, while a lower maximum will negatively affect treble performance.

 Many speakers offer a frequency response outside of the range of human hearing.
 That can offer an advantage as well.
-While a wider range of frequency response isn’t going to cause you to hear sounds you haven’t heard before, it does offer a richer soundscape with better imaging and a more realistic sound stage.
+While a wider frequency response range isn’t going to cause you to hear sounds you haven’t heard before, it does offer a richer soundscape with better imaging and a more realistic sound stage.

-That said, if you want to use your laptop as a hub for your entertainment center and get a cinema level experience as a result, sensitivity is going to be far more important to you.
+That said, if you want to use your laptop as a hub for your entertainment center and get a cinema-level experience as a result, sensitivity is going to be far more important to you.
 Just keep in mind that sonic integrity tends to degrade at higher decibel levels, so blasting music or movies might result in less than ideal sound.

-If you want to travel with your speakers, form factor is obviously going to be a big deal, but it can also be a major factor for people working in more cramped office or home spaces.
+If you want to travel with your speakers, form factor is obviously going to be a big deal, but it can also be a major factor for people working in more cramped home or office spaces.
 Smaller is usually better for making the most of your space, but it can also have a negative effect on the overall quality of the frequency response, sensitivity, and power.
 After all, bigger drivers mean better clarity at both average and peak volumes.

 We suggest you consider how much space you’re working with before you invest in a set of speakers.
 The Creative Pebble series in particular finds a great balance between form factor, sound performance, and overall good looks, and it’s a great place to start if you’re seeking out smaller models.